Buttery Melting Moments Cookies Recipe

 These cookies will keep at room temperature for a week.

 Cornstarch makes the cookies light and puffy.
 It prevents the cookies from spreading too much.
-But most importantly, it gives the cookies that melt in the mouth crumbly texture.
+But most importantly, it gives the cookies a crumbly texture that melts in the mouth.

 You can make these with margarine.
-But margarine has extra moisture content than butter causing the cookies to spread more.
-So, if you do use margarine, I suggest adding an additional ½ cup of flour to the recipe to prevent them from spreading too much.
+But margarine has more moisture content than butter, causing the cookies to spread more.
+So, if you do use margarine, I suggest adding an additional 1/2 cup of flour to the recipe to prevent them from spreading too much.

 Melting Moments Cookies